OssiPesonen/Eilium/README.md

 * There are hotkeys.
 Some might not work.
 You can use the XML to alter them.
 * There is a folder path which should be set to where the Server is.
 This path is nescessary for something, I cannot remember what, in the program.
 * The client can connect to an external server in a properly set local area network (another windows machine).
 I cannot remember if Windows Firewall had something to do with this.
+* There is a database file for storing player & team data inserted into the program so you won't have to rewrite everything every time.
+* Eilium also has a very gruesome data fetching from the [Tournament Management System](http://tournaments.peliliiga.fi/winter15) we use on these events helping us at updating scores in group and playoff stages.

 ## Templates